pybash1/py_everything/docs/source/py_everything.error.rst

     Exception raised when key list is invalid in ``sencrypt``.

+    .. versionadded:: 2.0.0

 .. class:: InvalidSymbolKeyError()

     Exception raised when symbol key is invalid in ``sencrypt``.

+    .. versionadded:: 2.0.0

+.. class:: InvalidOperationPerformedError()

+    Exception raised when unsupported operation is performed on a path

+    .. versionadded:: 2.1.0

+.. class:: UnknownPathTypeError()

+    Exception raised when path type can't be determined

+    .. versionadded:: 2.1.0

+.. class:: UnknownDivisionTypeError()

+    Exception raised when division type can't be determined

+    .. versionadded:: 2.1.0